Writing Away Refuge Zoom Pitch Retreat

 Meet the Agents

-Pitch up to 12 Literary Agents Over Zoom as part of the Writing Away Refuge Zoom Pitch, January 10th-11th, 2026.
+Pitch up to 10 Literary Agents Over Zoom as part of the Writing Away Refuge Zoom Pitch, March 14th-15th, 2026.
 Each one-on-one pitch session lasts 5 minutes

 and is included in your registration fee.
 Be sure to register early before their spaces fill!